edHelper.com

 By Jane Runyon

 1 The life of Alexander Hamilton did not start out too well.
 His mother and father were never married.
 He was born on Nevis, an island in the West Indies.
 His mother died when he was young.
 Members of his parents' families recognized the abilities this young man had.
 He was sent to Boston when he was seventeen years old.
-He was given an education at King's College (which is now Columbia University) in New York City.
+He was given an education at King's College (now Columbia University) in New York City.

-3 At the end of the revolution, Hamilton returned to New York where he married Elizabeth Schuyler and set up his own law practice.
+3 At the end of the Revolution, Hamilton returned to New York, where he married Elizabeth Schuyler and set up his own law practice.
 He served as a delegate to the Continental Congress from 1782 to 1783.
 He had already created his own plan for a new government.
 Some delegates wanted to appoint a king for this newly formed country, but Hamilton fought for a strong central government controlled by the people.
 He took the side of the Federalist faction.
 He didn't agree with all of the powers that were described in the Constitution that was finally adopted.
 He did, however, support it and worked for its ratification.

 Paragraphs 4 to 6: